Community Partners

 The Center for the Humanities has worked with more than 200 community partners over the past 19 years to bring humanities-based scholars, students, and ideas into our local and state communities, with the goal of creating meaningful collaborations that address pressing community needs and help our community members, students, and faculty to thrive.

 Interested in collaborating with us?
 We’d love to talk!
-Contact Public Humanities Program Coordinator Danielle Weindling.
+Contact Assistant Director, Public Humanities Programs, Danielle Weindling.

 View a List of All of Our Partners